 - By Daniel A. BellDaniel A. Bell is Chair Professor of the Schwarzman Scholars program at Tsinghua University in Beijing and director of the Berggruen Philosophy and Culture Center.
-He is the author of The China Model: Political Meritocracy and the Limits of Democracy (Princeton University Press, 2015)., Timothy Garton AshTimothy Garton Ash is professor of European Studies in the University of Oxford, Isaiah Berlin Professorial Fellow at St Antony’s College, Oxford, and a senior fellow at the Hoover Institution, Stanford University., Andrew J. NathanAndrew J. Nathan is a professor of political science at Columbia University., Taisu ZhangTaisu Zhang is an Associate Professor at the Duke University School of Law.
+He is the author of The China Model: Political Meritocracy and the Limits of Democracy (Princeton University Press, 2015)., Timothy Garton AshTimothy Garton Ash is professor of European Studies in the University of Oxford, Isaiah Berlin Professorial Fellow at St Antony’s College, Oxford, and a senior fellow at the Hoover Institution, Stanford University., Andrew J. NathanAndrew J. Nathan is a professor of political science at Columbia University., Taisu ZhangTaisu Zhang is an Associate Professor at Yale Law School.

 On Oct.
 15, Daniel A. Bell, the author of The China Model: Political Meritocracy and the Limits of Democracy, sat on a panel hosted by Asia Society’s ChinaFile Presents series.
 The event, co-hosted by the New York Review of Books, also included panelists Timothy Garton Ash, Zhang Taisu, Andrew Nathan, and others, who discussed with Bell the question his book addresses — does China have an identifiable political model, and if so, what is it?
 The following ChinaFile conversation includes excerpts, edited for clarity, of that discussion.

 Daniel A. Bell, chair professor of the Schwarzman Scholars program at Tsinghua University in Beijing and director of the Berggruen Philosophy and Culture Center: